Volunteer for Sound Seekers in Africa

 So do you think you would like to volunteer for Sound Seekers?
 Excellent!
 This is what needs to happen next:

 - We will review your CV.
-If you meet the requirements, we will liaise with you and our project teams to identify the most suitable placement.
+If you meet the requirements, we will liaise with you about our available projects.